Electric Police Vehicles

-3. 2017 Ford Fusion Hybrid Unmarked Police Vehicle.
+- 2017 Ford Fusion Hybrid Unmarked Police Vehicle.
+(1 total)

-4. Three All-Electric Segway Personal Assistive Mobility Devices.
+- Segway All-Electric Personal Assistive Mobility Devices.
+(3 total)

-5. All-Electric Golf Cart - Fully Marked Police Vehicle for Special Events (Low Speed)
+- All-Electric Golf Cart - Fully Marked Police Vehicle for Special Events (Low Speed) (1 total)

 In addition, the department has equipped seven (7) Patrol Vehicles and the "Hummer" Specialized Rescue Vehicle with "Anti-Idling Devices," which allow the officer to run the vehicle's emergency lights, radios, etc. for long periods of time without the engine running.

-Fast Chargers Now Available!
-(08/02/18) - Two 50kW DCFC Fast Charge stations have been installed in the City Hall Parking Lot.
-Both stations will accomdate vehicles with CHAdeMO or CCS Combo plugs.
-Like the Level 2 charging stations, there is no charge to use these DCFC units. *
+EV Fast Chargers: Two 50kW DCFC Fast Charge stations are available in the Municipal Building Parking Lot at 4310 Gallatin Street.
+Both stations will accommodate vehicles with CHAdeMO or CCS Combo plugs.